-The Employees' Share Option Scheme of the Company ("ESOS") is governed by the ESOS By-Laws and was approved by shareholders on 2 December 2015.
-The ESOS is to be in force for a period of 5 years effective from 2 February 2016.
-The ESOS has expired on 1 February 2021.
+The Employees' Share Option Scheme of the Company ("ESOS") is governed by the ESOS By-Laws and was approved by shareholders on 16 December 2021.
+The ESOS is to be in force for a period of 5 years effective from 16 December 2021.

-The salient features of the ESOS were as follows:
+The salient features of the ESOS are as follows:

-- (i) the maximum number of options to be offered under the ESOS shall not exceed fifteen percent (15%) of the issued and paid-up ordinary share capital of the Company at any point in time during the duration of the ESOS, or such percentage that may be permitted by the relevant regulatory authorities during the duration of the ESOS. - (ii) the aggregate maximum number of shares that may be offered and allocated to the various grades of eligible employees shall be subject to the following: - (a) not more than seventy percent (70%) of the new shares available under the ESOS should be allocated, in aggregate, to the directors and senior management of the Group; and - (b) not more than ten percent (10%) of the new shares available under the ESOS should be allocated to any individual director or employee who, either singly or collectively through persons connected with the eligible employees, holds twenty percent (20%) or more in the issued and paid-up capital of the Company.
+- (i) the maximum number of options to be offered under the ESOS shall not exceed ten percent (10%) of the total number of issued ordinary shares of the Company (excluding treasury shares, if any) at any point in time during the duration of the ESOS, or such percentage that may be permitted by the relevant regulatory authorities during the duration of the ESOS. - (ii) the aggregate maximum number of options that may be offered and allocated to the various grades of eligible employees shall be subject to the following: - (a) not more than eighty percent (80%) of the options available under the ESOS should be allocated, in aggregate, to the directors and senior management of the Group; and - (b) not more than ten percent (10%) of the options available under the ESOS should be allocated to any individual director or employee who, either singly or collectively through persons connected with the eligible employees, holds twenty percent (20%) or more of the total number of issued ordinary shares of the Company (excluding treasury shares, if any).